olundberg/elevator_app/README.md

 Given my somewhat limited experience withing frontend development I did choose to write the app in Dash.
-Dash is a framwork built on top of Flask and Plotly This is the frontend I mainly have been using to build webapplications within my previous data science work.
+Dash is a framwork built on top of Flask and Plotly This is the frontend I mainly have been using to build web applications within my previous data science work.

 ## Environment